mayyaannkk/spring-security-playground/README.md

 - AuthenticationManager delegates to one or more AuthenticationProvider
 - AuthenticationProvider uses the UserDetailsService to get the username, and PasswordEncoder to check the password.
 - We have overridden the UserDetailsService and PasswordEncoder Bean and hence our implementation will be called rather than the default one.

+## Better understanding of spring security flow
+- Request -> Filter chain -> delegates to -> AuthenticationManager -> delegates to -> AuthenticationProvider -> UserDetailService & PasswordEncoder
+- AuthenticationManager chooses one of the appropriate AuthenticationProvider and looks if the username exist or not.
+If it does, it will populate the UserDetails object, and validate the password using the provided PasswordEncoder
+- After all the filter chains have been executed, the result will go to the dispatcher servlet--part of Spring MVC and then our controller will be executed--part of Spring web.